rev-net/memo/pitch.md

 This decade has seen major progress across many technological domains.
 Some of these domains, like genomics, are well-served by traditional corporate-stock models.
 But for many internet-native businesses, especially crypto projects who champion open source and are innovating on internet-based contracts, traditional models have clear shortcomings for entrepreneurs, consumers, and capital providers.
 Several major players, like Uniswap, ENS, Maker, and Compound have tried to address these shortcomings by combining standard for-profit companies with tradable tokens and experimental govrenance structures like DAOs.
 In practice, this has often lead to vulnerabilities from power struggle.[^2]

-When even these combined structures fall short, it's often due to a lack of transparency, misguided expectations, or misaligned incentives.
-We need a better structure.

-When used effectively, [smart contracts](https://ethereum.org/en/smart-contracts/) do offer the means of a path forward by providing:

-- **Immediacy**: They encode sophisticated financial relationships between global participants which would be impractical to manage with traditional contracts.
-- **Clarity**: They allow for ownership and access rules that can't be subjectively misinterpretted.
-- **Certainty**: They express clear rules which cannot be broken, as opposed to the soft guarantees of legal agreements (which can be difficult to enforce).
-- **Auditability**: They are impossible to hide, simplifying diligence for all participants.

-Acknowledging the technologies of today, recognizing the progressing legal landscape, and witnessing a need for a reliable and productive structure that serves as the backbone of digital organizations, we were led to create *revnets*.
+We needed a better structure to use for our own upcoming revenue-forward projects, we believe we've come upon a standard that can be broadly productive.
+We call it a revnet.

 Revnets are a **fully pre-configured** financial structure – although they can evolve over time, they do so according to rules which are set in place at the time of their creation.
 Think of it like a fancy Bitcoin halvening rule.
 This means:

 - **Governance-free**: Governance inefficiencies and takeovers of funds – among the most common failure modes for DAOs – are impossible.
 - **Management-free**: Revnets operate autonomously, according to their pre-configured rules.